 The Backup Plus Ultra Touch's performance is average for a 2.5-inch external HDD, and there generally isn't a whole lot of variation between competing hard drives.
 The Seagate drive delivers sequential speeds upwards of 140MBps read/write, and Response times are nowhere near the realm of flash-based competitors.

 But all that is to be expected, and is why it works great as a backup device.
 Considering a typical backup routine only carries out and updates a few times a month, performance isn’t much of an issue for the average consumer, especially considering the price.
-At $79.99, you’re paying $40 a terabyte for the 2TB model we tested today.
-For an external enclosure, this drive is priced higher than some of its competition that comes in at $30-$35 per terabyte.
-But the Ultra Touch does have some tricks up its software adds to the value.
+At $69.99, you’re paying $35 a terabyte for the 2TB model we tested today.
+That's about $10 more than some lower-end WD and Seagate drives, but the Ultra Touch has features that add a lot of value.

 Sure, there’s a new textured finish that looks pretty good.
 It also helps you grip the external when searching for it in your bag.
 But unfortunately, there are no rubber on the bottom of the enclosure to prevent slipping on the surface you place it on.
 And, the included USB-C adapter is not the classiest solution, although it is effective.